qmk/qmk_firmware/docs/flashing.md

 1. Enter the bootloader using any of the following methods:
     * Tap the `RESET` keycode (may not work on STM32F042 devices)
-    * If a reset circuit is present, tap the RESET button; some boards may also have a toggle switch that must be flipped
+    * If a reset circuit is present, tap the `RESET` button on the PCB; some boards may also have a toggle switch that must be flipped
-    * Otherwise, you need to bridge BOOT0 to VCC (via BOOT0 button or bridge), short RESET to GND (via RESET button or bridge), and then let go of the BOOT0 bridge
+    * Otherwise, you need to bridge `BOOT0` to VCC (via `BOOT0` button or jumper), short `RESET` to GND (via `RESET` button or jumper), and then let go of the `BOOT0` bridge
 2. Wait for the OS to detect the device
 3. Flash a .bin file
 4. Reset the device into application mode (may be done automatically)

-### STM32 Commands
+### `make` Targets

-There are a number of DFU commands that you can use to flash firmware to a STM32 device:

-* `:dfu-util` - The default command for flashing to STM32 devices, and will wait until an STM32 bootloader device is present.
+* `:dfu-util`: Waits until an STM32 bootloader device is available, and then flashes the firmware.
-* `:dfu-util-split-left` - This flashes the normal firmware, just like the default option (`:dfu-util`).
-However, this also configures the "Left Side" EEPROM setting for split keyboards.
+* `:dfu-util-split-left` and `:dfu-util-split-right`: Flashes the firmware as with `:avrdude`, but also sets the handedness setting in EEPROM.
+This is ideal for Proton-C-based split keyboards.
-* `:dfu-util-split-right` - This flashes the normal firmware, just like the default option (`:dfu-util`).
-However, this also configures the "Right Side" EEPROM setting for split keyboards.
-* `:st-link-cli` - This allows you to flash the firmware via ST-LINK's CLI utility, rather than dfu-util.
+* `:st-link-cli`: Allows you to flash the firmware via the ST-Link CLI utility, rather than dfu-util.
+Requires an ST-Link dongle.
-* `:st-flash` - This allows you to flash the firmware via the `st-flash` utility from [STLink Tools](https://github.com/stlink-org/stlink), rather than dfu-util.
+* `:st-flash`: Allows you to flash the firmware via the `st-flash` utility from [STLink Tools](https://github.com/stlink-org/stlink), rather than dfu-util.
+Requires an ST-Link dongle.

 ## STM32duino